-Songwriter overcomes personal problems to perform on London stage
+Songwriter overcomes personal problems as her music is performed on London stage

 -

-Songwriter overcomes personal problems to perform on London stage
+Songwriter overcomes personal problems as her music is performed on London stage

-A new songwriter from Northern Ireland has overcome problems with drugs and alcohol to perform before a UK-wide audience.
+A new songwriter from Northern Ireland has overcome problems with drugs and alcohol to compose material performed before a UK-wide audience.

-Danielle McCollum, aged 24 and from Carnlough in Co Antrim, took to the stage this month at the Capital XTRA Unleashed showcase in Camden, London.
+Danielle McCollum’s song was performed this month at the Capital XTRA Unleashed showcase in Camden, London.

-Ms McCollum struggled with abusive relationships, mental health issues, suicide attempts and involvement with the police.
+Ms McCollum, 24 and from Carnlough in Co Antrim, struggled with abusive relationships, mental health issues, suicide attempts and involvement with the police.

 Having successfully come off drugs she took a course in counselling and took part in a project at the Oh Yeah Music Centre in Belfast designed to encourage potential new music artists.